 Here are some sample personal statement examples that exemplify best practices of personal statement writing.

-If you still have doubts about your ability to compose an effective, engaging personal statement that qualifies you for admission to the school of your choice or for the granting of that scholarship you’re after, it’s time to consider working with a professional writing service with a track record of excellence.
+If you still have doubts about your ability to compose an effective, engaging personal statement that qualifies you for admission to the school of your choice.
+It's time to consider working with a professional writing service with a track record of excellence.